sam4llis/nvim-tundra/README.md

 ## Usage

-To use the Tundra's [default configuration][configuration], add the following to your Neovim configuration:
+To use Tundra's [default configuration][configuration], add the following to your Neovim configuration:

 ```lua
 vim.opt.background = 'dark'